MEMESCOEP/MEMESCOEP/README.md

 ## Heya, I'm Andrew 👋
-I'm a student at [York College of Pennsylvania](https://www.ycp.edu/), and I like to make games & operating systems and tinker with electronics.
+I'm a college student.
+I like to make games & operating systems and tinker with electronics.
+I also like to ski in the winter

 I can be reached via the email listed on my github profile, or by my [Discord profile](https://discordapp.com/users/702231283874660412).